Pegasus-pulse/TWM_Scripts/.github/README.md

 # i3/Sway Installation Script

-**Updated: April 14, 2025**
+**Updated: December 28, 2025**

-This repository contains Bash scripts for installing the i3 or Sway window manager on Debian 12 (Bookworm) or Sid (Unstable) systems.
+This repository contains Bash scripts for installing the i3 or Sway window managers on Debian 13 (Trixie) or Sid (Unstable) systems.

 ###### Note: A minimal install is recommended.